motiondeveloper/eKeys/README.md

 1. **Download and import [`eKeys.jsx`](https://github.com/motiondeveloper/eKeys/raw/master/eKeys.jsx) into your After Effects project**

-   This is the JSON file that contains the necesary code to run eKeys.
+   This is the JSON file that contains the necessary code to run eKeys.
 You may not be able to drag and drop it into your project, in which case you will need to use the import dialog.

-   **Note:** eKeys is only compatable with After Effects versions >= 15.1.
+   **Note:** eKeys is only compatible with After Effects versions >= 15.1.

-2. **Add a refrence to the library in your expression**
+2. **Add a reference to the library in your expression**

-   To refrence the library in an expression, you need to assign it to a variable.
+   To reference the library in an expression, you need to assign it to a variable.
 This is done via the line:

    ```javascript
    var eKeys = footage("eKeys.jsx").sourceData;